Jaymon/chef-cookbooks/mongrel2/README.md

 `node["mongrel2"]["version"]` -- string -- what version of Mongrel2 to install

+`node["mongrel2"]["branch"]` -- string -- the git branch to use in order to install the `version`, the branch is important because if you don't line up version and branch then if there is a match (say you branch `master` and version `1.8.1`) then the cookbook will fail to set the version to `1.8.1` because master is at a higher version than that.
+If I ever figure out a better way to do it I will update the receipe.

 `node["mongrel2"]["user"]` -- string -- the user Mongrel2 will run as

 `node["mongrel2"]["base_dir"]` -- string -- where Mongrel2 will be installed